TevinZielke/jamphlet/apps/dashboard/app/items/README.md

 ## Creating New Projects

-Users can create a new project by either filling out the form in the panel or by clicking the "New Item" button.
+Users can create a new item by either filling out the form in the panel or by clicking the "New Item" button.
 This provides flexibility in how projects are initiated within the system.

 ## Updating Item Properties